sibelbd/EduSpace/README.md

 # EduSpace
-A classroom platform with an emphasis on community and peer to peer colaboration
+A classroom platform with an emphasis on community and peer to peer collaboration